A look at the Dow's 1,000-point milestones | Taiwan News

-The Dow Jones industrial average traded above 20,000 points for the first time Wednesday.
-If it closes above that level, it will have reached its latest 1,000-point milestone two months after closing above 19,000.
+The Dow Jones industrial average closed above 20,000 points for the first time Wednesday, two months after its first close above 19,000.
 Here are other times the Dow first closed above other 1,000-point milestones.

 1,000: Nov.
 14, 1972